-Our audit approach We have identified the following areas where this presumed fraud risk is relevant: - Government grants - o Development charges Government grant revenue recognition is dependent on the terms of the grant and can be complex depending upon the terms.
+Our audit approach We have identified the following areas where this presumed fraud risk is relevant: - o Government grants - o Development charges Government grant revenue recognition is dependent on the terms of the grant and can be complex depending upon the terms.
 The City receives many different types of grants with different terms and conditions.
 Fraud could include misapplying expenditures to incorrect grant funded programs in order to maximize returnable funding.
 The nature of development charges and their use create complexity in the timing of revenue recognition.
-Our audit approach will consist of evaluating the design and implementation and testing the operating effectiveness of selected relevant controls.
-It will also consist of performing substantive procedures to address the relevant assertions associated with the significant risk.
+Our audit approach will consists of performing substantive procedures to address the relevant assertions associated with the significant risk.

+Professional Requirements

+Fraud risk from management override of controls

-Professional Requirements Why is it significant?
+Why is it significant?

-Fraud risk from management override of controls This is a presumed fraud risk.
+This is a presumed fraud risk.
 We have not identified any specific additional risks of management override relating to this audit.

 Our audit approach As the risk is not rebuttable, our audit methodology incorporates the required procedures in professional standards to address this risk.
 These procedures include testing of journal entries and other adjustments, performing a retrospective review of estimates and evaluating the business rationale of significant unusual transactions.
-Data & analytics tools will be used to perform work in this area.
+Data and analytics tools will be used to perform work in this area.